ghalehnoei/News_Scraper/README.md

-# News Ingestion Platform - Phase 1
+# News Ingestion Platform

-Enterprise Persian news ingestion platform - Phase 1: Project Skeleton
+Enterprise Persian news ingestion platform for collecting and aggregating news from multiple Persian news sources.

 ## Overview

-This is the foundational skeleton for a news ingestion platform that will collect news from Persian news sources.
-Phase 1 focuses exclusively on infrastructure, structure, and contracts - no business logic or scraping functionality.
+This platform collects news from 5 major Persian news sources (ISNA, MehrNews, IRNA, Fars, Tasnim), normalizes categories, stores images in S3-compatible storage, and provides a web interface and API for accessing the aggregated news.

 ## Architecture